-On the first place I would like to gratefully and sincerely thank deceased prof. Vladimír Mikeš for his guidance, understanding, and most importantly, his friendship and support during my graduate and post-graduate studies at department of biochemistry.
+On the first place I would like to gratefully and sincerely thank deceased prof. Vladimír Mikeš for his guidance, understanding, and most importantly, his friendship and support during my graduate and post-graduate studies in the Department of Biochemistry.
 His mentorship was essential for my further scientific work and carrier.
-I would also like to thank all of the members of department of Biochemistry for their patience and all the stimulating discussions we had.
+I would also like to thank all members of the Department of Biochemistry for their patience and all the stimulating discussions we have had.

-I would also like to thank Michel Ponchet from the INRA Sophia Antipolis for his assistance and guidance in getting my post-graduate career started on the right foot and for many inspirational discussions about fascinating world of plant defence, science and live.
+I would also like to thank Michel Ponchet from the INRA Sophia Antipolis for his assistance and guidance in getting my post-graduate career started on the right foot and for many inspirational discussions about the fascinating world of plant defence, science and life.
 I also wish to thank Harald Keller from the INRA Sophia Antipolis for many valuable advices in getting my graduate career.
 I am grateful to Francois Simon-Plas and Nathalie Leborgne-Castel from the INRA Dijon, for introducing me into the field of membrane rafts.

-My thanks go to all my colleagues and students for their inspiring thoughts, for excellent work and cooperation and for creation of stimulative working environment.
+My thanks go to all my colleagues and students for their inspiring thoughts, for excellent work and cooperation and for creation of a stimulative working environment.